-We share the 5 top characteristics to look for when choosing the best financial wellness program for your workforce.
+We share the 5 top characteristics to look for when choosing a financial wellness program

 Despite the growing popularity of financial wellness programs, there’s still a lot of confusion about exactly what this benefit entails.
 For instance, many people don’t realize that a financial wellness program is entirely different from a 401(k) offering or a financial education curriculum.
 We’ll use this post to clarify the financial wellness benefit and help you choose the best program for your employees.